-Mission Wealth’s Spotlight on the Team for November is Founder and CEO Seth Streeter.
-Seth has been in the financial industry for 26 years and founded Mission Wealth in 2000.
-Nearly two years ago, Seth launched an innovative community building program called Sustainable Future where they are unifying nonprofits, businesses, schools, faith based organizations and the public sector to make Santa Barbara County a shining example for community sustainability.
+Mission Wealth’s Spotlight on the Team for November 2018 is Founder and Chief Impact Officer Seth Streeter.
+Seth has been in the financial industry for three decades and founded Mission Wealth in 2000.
+In 2017, he launched an innovative community building program called Sustainable Future where they are unifying nonprofits, businesses, schools, faith based organizations and the public sector to make Santa Barbara County a shining example for community sustainability.
 In this interview, Seth discusses growing up in Fort Collins, CO, offers a piece of financial advice and shares his passion for local and global organizations.

 What are a few childhood experiences you had that formed who you are today?